Donald MacLaren

+Biography

 Donald MacLaren was born in Ottawa but his family moved first to Calgary in 1899, then to Vancouver in 1911.
 In 1912 MacLaren went to Montreal to study at McGill University.
 In 1914 an illness forced him to abandon his studies and he returned to Vancouver.
 After recovering MacLaren, his father and his brother opened a fur trading post at a remote point on the Peace River.
 While there MacLaren learned to speak Cree.

 In 1916 the family gave up the trading post to help in the war effort.
 MacLaren's father was not allowed to join the army so he got a job with the Imperial Munitions Board.
 His sons did enlist - Donald joining the Royal Flying Corps.
 He did his initial training at 90 Central Training School at Armour Heights and then at Camp Borden in Ontario, then finally received further training in England at No. 43 Training School, Ternhill.
 He was then transferred into No. 34 Training School for final fighter orientation on the Bristol Scout and Sopwith Camel, completing 9 hours solo on the Camel.
 On 23 November 1917 he was sent to France where he joined No. 46 Squadron.
 His first air combat was in February 1918, where MacLaren successfully shot down a German fighter 'out of control'.

 He was awarded the Military Cross for a sortie on 21 March 1918 in which he helped destroy a railway gun with his bombs, then shot down a balloon and two German LVG two-seaters.
 In September he was awarded the Distinguished Flying Cross.
 When the squadron commander was killed in a crash later in the year MacLaren was given command.

 In late October MacLaren, who had escaped injury in combat, broke his leg during a friendly wrestling match with another member of his squadron.
 He was sent back to England on 6 November and was in the hospital when the Armistice was announced.
 He was awarded the Distinguished Service Order for his leadership of the squadron in the last months of the war.